saltfish666/nclone/README.md

 ## next-release
 - should not rewirte file if it already exist
 - use git-clone if access_token does not exist
+- should memory repo setting history
+- should store token

 ## history
 null